SystemsApproach/private5g/software/enb.rst

 Aether OnRamp is geared towards 5G, but it does support physical eNBs, including 4G-based versions of both SD-Core and AMP.
 It does not, however, support an emulated 4G RAN.
-The 4G scenario uses all the same Ansible machinery outlined in earlier sections, changing only certain parameters.
-The following summarizes the differences:
+The 4G scenario uses all the same Ansible machinery outlined in earlier sections, changing only the following details:

 1. There is a 4G-specific repo, which you can find in ``deps/4gc``.